EcoJulia/SpatialEcology.jl/docs/src/examples/nodebased.md

 This example demonstrates how to do a node-based comparison of species distributions, as described in [Borregaard, M.K., Rahbek, C., Fjeldså, J., Parra, J.L., Whittaker, R.J. and Graham, C.H.
 (2014).
 Node-based analysis of species distributions. _Methods in Ecology and Evolution_ **5**: 1225-1235](http://macroecointern.dk/pdf-reprints/Borregaard_MEE_2014.pdf).
-It demonstrates the whole process of loading the data and developing the method, as a case study example.
+We will use SpatialEcology functionality and the ecojulia phylogenetics package Phylo to reimplement the method from the paper, from first principles.
+We start by loading the basic data objects and end up with defining a function with the full functionality of the published paper.

 ## Load data and create objects
 First, let's load the data.
 We have the data in two DataFrames, one of species